 Read also: Singaporeans’ Guide To Understanding Town Councils And Their Service & Conservancy Charges

-What Is Management Fund?
+What Is The Management Fund Used For?

 – Security